paquettm/PHP_Guide/README.md

-# PHP_Course: Learning enough PHP to write Web Applications
+# PHP_Guide: Learning enough PHP to write Web Applications

 This repository contains course material developed for the reader to learn enough PHP to write Web applications.